Home

 We chose Gibson houseboats because of the space, speed, and the comfort they provide.
 I can cruise at hull speed, or I can put the throttles down and get up and go at planing speed to get away from incoming storms.

-One of the major advantages of a Gibson houseboat is that they have a good sized catwalk so that my wife can easily get around the boat for docking purposes, which makes my life much easier.
+One of the major advantages of a new Gibson houseboat is that they have a good sized catwalk so that my wife can easily get around the boat for docking purposes, which makes my life much easier.

 It has a good sized cuddy cabin down below, so we can have guests stay over for those weekend parties, and they can sleep in comfort without feeling like they are in the way.